-An affiliate of our insiders has committed to purchase from us an aggregate of 895,000 units, or "private units," at \$10.00 per unit, (for a total purchase price of \$8,950,000).
+Keener International Ltd., an entity controlled by one of our officers, has committed to purchase from us an aggregate of 895,000 units, or "private units," at \$10.00 per unit, (for a total purchase price of \$8,950,000).
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
 Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they or their designee will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 114,000 private units) that is necessary to maintain in the trust account described below an amount equal to \$10.35 per share of common stock sold to the public in this offering.
 These additional private units will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
 All of the proceeds we receive from these purchases will be placed in the trust account.